 Handmade Delights and Vintage Treasures (Scroll down for categories) “Leap, and the net will appear” has long been one of my favourite sayings.
 In 1998, in my late 40s, I took the plunge.
 I leapt – from Toronto to a simple old heritage home built in 1855 located in a tiny hamlet by a small […]

-View Cart Simple, useful and natural (some organic as well) for your home and babies.
-Smallbones Studio is located in a tiny hamlet in Canada, therefore prices are listed in Canadian dollars.
+Welcome to Smallbones I hope you enjoy your visit.
+Please contact me if you have any questions: jane[at]smallbones[dot]ca. Smallbones Studio is located in the tiny hamlet of Gores Landing in southern Ontario, Canada.
+Prices are listed in Canadian dollars.
 Payments are made through PayPal.
-You don’t need a PayPal account and you can use your credit card.
-Shipping charges are listed for […]
+You don’t need a PayPal account and you can use your […]

 It’s Spring, finally.
 It was actually over 20°C yesterday and the sunshine was glorious – a reminder that simple living really is as simple as enjoying a warm and sunny day!
 There are Loons on the lake and ‘our’ Pileated Woodpecker has been visiting.
 Both of these birds will disappear from this area when all the weekend visitors arrive, with their increased activity and noise.
 But for now it’s lovely to see and hear them.

 I fell in love with my heritage house on sight and decided that I wanted to live within its old walls before I’d even been inside.
 It was built in 1855 by William McBride, Gore’s Landing’s first boat builder and coffin maker.
 It’s a small and simple dwelling that retains most of its original character.
 Gore’s Landing is a wonderful hamlet with its very own open-twice-each-week library in the community hall.